VIDA-NYU/reprozip/docs/source/unpacking.rst

 Users may use flag *y* or *assume-yes* to automatically confirm all the questions from the package manager; flag *missing* to install only the software packages that were not originally included in the experiment package (i.e.: software packages excluded in the configuration file); and flag *summary* to simply provide a summary of which software packages are installed or not in the current environment **without installing any dependency**.

-..  note:: this unpacker is only used to install software packages.
+..  note:: This unpacker is only used to install software packages.
 Users still need to use either ``reprounzip directory`` or ``reprounzip chroot`` to extract the experiment and execute it.

 ..  note:: ``reprounzip installpkgs`` is automatically distributed with `reprounzip`.